chrisdale44/spot-library/src/components/Map/README.md

 - latLngToLayerPoint
 - layerPointToLatLng

-We do not use a Pixi <Stage> in this application as components under React Pixi <Stage> are rendered under another Root and thus would require another layer of <Provider> inside the <Stage>.
+We avoid using a Pixi <Stage> in this application as components under React Pixi <Stage> are rendered under another Root and thus would require another layer of <Provider> inside the <Stage>.

 # Terminology